yireo-joomla/plg_content_articlefields/README.md

 ---
 ## Want to learn how to program Joomla plugins?
-We have released an excellent guide for developing Joomla plugins:
-**Programming Joomla Plugins** written by Jisse Reitsma
-- a must-have for any serious Joomla developer.
+We have released an excellent guide for developing Joomla plugins: **Programming Joomla Plugins** written by Jisse Reitsma, a must-have for any serious Joomla developer.

 https://www.yireo.com/books/programming-joomla-plugins-book